Kinetic Initial Conditions for Inflation: Generic nature of kinetic dominance

-where a prime denotes differentiation with respect to $\tau$.
-Equation \eref{eqn:Friedmann_tau} states that the dynamical variables $\Nflatp$ and $\prm \phi$ lie on a hyperbola with asymptotic ratio $(\sqrt{6}\m)^{-1}$, as illustrated in \Fref{fig:figure_hyperbola}.
-Since one may take $\Nflatp>0$, a sensible parameterisation therefore is in terms of a hyperbolic angle $u$:
+where a prime denotes differentiation with respect to \(\tau\).
+Equation~\eqref{eqn:Friedmann_tau} states that the dynamical variables \(\Nflatp\) and \(\prm \phi\) lie on a hyperbola with asymptotic ratio \({(\sqrt{6}\m)}^{-1}\), as illustrated in \Fref{fig:figure_hyperbola}.
+Since one may take \(\Nflatp>0\), a sensible parameterisation therefore is in terms of a hyperbolic angle \(u\):

-Applying the transformation above to the Halliwell-time evolution equations, we find that equation \eref{eqn:Friedmann_tau} is trivially satisfied, and equation \eref{eqn:Raychaudhuri_tau} takes the form:
+Applying the transformation above to the Halliwell-time evolution equations, we find that equation~\eqref{eqn:Friedmann_tau} is trivially satisfied, and equation~\eqref{eqn:Raychaudhuri_tau} takes the form: